 Red-headed Woodpeckers climb up tree trunks and main limbs like other woodpeckers, often staying still for long periods.
 They are strong fliers with fairly level flight compared to most woodpeckers.
 They often catch insects on the wing.
 Prospective mates play “hide and seek” with each other around dead stumps and telephone poles, and once mated they may stay together for several years.
 Both males and females perform aggressive bobbing displays by pointing their heads forward, drooping their wings, and holding their tails up at an angle.
 They are territorial during the breeding season and often aggressive and solitary during the winter.
 Red-headed Woodpeckers are quick to pick fights with many other bird species, including the pushy European Starling and the much bigger Pileated Woodpecker.
 Their predators include snakes, foxes, raccoons, flying squirrels, Cooper’s Hawks, Peregrine Falcons, and Eastern Screech-Owls.Back to top

-Red-headed Woodpeckers declined by 2.7 percent per year from 1966 to 2010 across their rage, resulting in a cumulative decline of 70 percent, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 1.2 million and lists them as a Common Bird in Steep Decline.
-They rate a 13 out of 20 on the Continental Concern Score and are on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.
-Red-headed Woodpeckers were common to abundant in the nineteenth century, probably because the continent had more mature forests with nut crops and dead trees.
+Red-headed Woodpeckers declined by over 2% per year from 1966 to 2014, resulting in a cumulative decline of 70%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 1.2 million, with 99% spending part of the year in the U.S., and 1% in Canada.
+The species rates a 13 out of 20 on the Continental Concern Score.
+Red-headed Woodpecker is on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
+The species is also listed as Near Threatened on the IUCN Red List.
+These woodpeckers were common to abundant in the nineteenth century, probably because the continent had more mature forests with nut crops and dead trees.
 They were so common that orchard owners and farmers used to pay a bounty for them, and in 1840 Audubon reported that 100 were shot from a single cherry tree in one day.
 In the early 1900s, Red-headed Woodpeckers followed crops of beech nuts in northern beech forests that are much less extensive today.
 At the same time, the great chestnut blight killed virtually all American chestnut trees and removed another abundant food source.
 Red-headed Woodpeckers may now be more attuned to acorn abundance than to beech nuts.
 Though the species was common in towns and cities a century ago, it began declining in urban areas as people started felling dead trees and trimming branches.
 After the loss of nut-producing trees, perhaps the biggest factor limiting Red-headed Woodpeckers is the availability of dead trees in their open-forest habitats.
 Management programs that create and maintain snags and dead branches may help Red-headed Woodpeckers.
 Although they readily excavate nests in utility poles, a study found that eggs did not hatch and young did not fledge when the birds nested in newer poles (3–4 years old), possibly because of the creosote used to preserve them.
 In the middle twentieth century Red-headed Woodpeckers were quite commonly hit by cars as the birds foraged for aerial insects along roadsides.Back to top

 Red-headed Woodpeckers occasionally visit feeders in winter, especially suet.
 They will eat seeds, corn, acorns, beechnuts, pecans, and many kinds of fruits (including apples, pears, cherries, blackberries, raspberries, strawberries, grapes, mulberries, and poison ivy fruits).Back to top